IKCO Samand: Engine and components

 Since early 2009, IKCO has used newly developed Iranian engines such as a dual-fuel national engine for its new models (EF7).

 In mid-2010, IKCO started to install petrol-only EF7 engines on Samand.
-The engine is not a petrol-based version of EF7 but the compressed natural gas (CNG) parts of the engine are removed and also the engine control unit (ECU) programme.
-However, the petrol-based version of the engine is currently under development.
+The engine is not a petrol-based version of EF7 but the compressed natural gas (CNG) parts of the engine are removed and also the engine control unit (ECU) Programming.